 - 1. Click on Tasks in the Navigation Pane - 2.
 In the New group, click the New Task button.

 Fill in as much or as little as you wish; we'll cover the fields in this top section first.
-The tab key moves you through the fields in this order:
+Use the tab key to move through the fields: